fregante/daily-version/README.md

 > Get the current date formatted as a version.
 Automatically add the time if you already released a version today.

-This command line tool can be used to version your nightly builds while still allowing hot patches to have their own version number.
+This command line tool can be used to version your nightly builds while still allowing hot patches to have their own version number. **`daily-version` is meant to be used on CI** as it automatically caches **one** version, globally.

 ## Install